Rock Art Etiquette

 Guidelines for visiting rock art sites

 Treat what you find with respect and leave it for the next explorer to discover.
-Take only pictures.
-Leave only footsteps.
+Take only pictures and leave only footsteps.

 The following are some things you can do to help keep these sites pristine and preserve them for future generations.

-- Leave everything as you find it.
+• Leave everything as you find it.
 Artifacts tell a story.
 Their location helps archaeologists understand that story.
 Removing artifacts or even collecting pottery sherds into a pile unravels that story.
-If you pick up and look at an artifact, please put it back where you found it.
+If you pick up and look at an artifact, please return it where you found it.

 Preserve the past.
 Please protect and respect these sacred places.
 They are a part of everyone's heritage.